Riding In The Cold

 - Make sure to keep your core temperature up.

-- Heated clothing is great way to keep warm (they plug into an auxiliary port on the motorcycle, but remember to unplug before getting off).
+- Heated clothing is a great way to keep warm (they plug into an auxiliary port on the motorcycle, but remember to unplug before getting off).

 - Ride with multiple layers (thermals, sweats, fleece, vests and outer wear).
 Moisture wicking undergarments will help remove any moisture when not riding with all the layers.